wavefrontHQ/observability-for-kubernetes/README.md

    See [Bring Your Own Logs Shipper](#bring-your-own-logs-shipper) for an overview of how to use the operator with your own logs shipper.

-5. Deploy the Wavefront Collector and Proxy with your configuration
+5. Deploy the Kubernetes Metrics Collector and Wavefront Proxy with your configuration
    ```
    kubectl apply -f <path_to_your_wavefront.yaml>
    ```
-6. Run the following command to get status for the Wavefront integration:
+6. Run the following command to get status for the Operations for Applications Kubernetes integration:
    ```
    kubectl get wavefront -n observability-system
    ```